 Conclusion

-If you’re dumbbell rowing above average, then you’re doing a great job.
+If you’re lifting at- or exceeding- these standards, then you’re doing a good and respectable job.